Vietnam: Amphibiation in the Mekong River delta

 These retrofits are effective, preemptive solutions to the dangers posed by annual flooding events to impoverished and vulnerable communities in the region.
 They also serve as a proof-of-concept, as experiments and sources of data, which might provide the basis for the improvement of this foundation system and for the propagation of this strategy throughout South-East Asia.

-This project was carried out with support from the Global Resilience Partnership and the Zurich Insurance Group
+This project was carried out with support from the Global Resilience Partnership and the Z Zurich Foundation.

 Waterloo, Ontario: NRC Research Pavilion